 He barks a couple of times behind the dusty window pane.
 It hasn’t been cleaned since the last time she was around.
 A thought circled inside the mutt’s head.

 He does his rounds, walked down the halls, past the family photos that lined evenly sitting atop the old narra drawer.
 Some of them were colored, but most were taken in black and white.
-He will see them all again maybe in the end of the year, but today and the rest of coming days, the halls will be quiet.
+He will see them all again maybe at the end of the year, but today and the rest of the coming days, the halls will be quiet.

 Across the side table and the leather chair of his master, strolled down the pathway between the living room and the dining area, surveying consistently, turning his head from side to side.

 He reaches the kitchen, snout laying low, his forensic tool.
 He circled around the tiled plain, in the corners and finally rested on the doorsteps of the backdoor.
 He was looking at the green yard through the spaces.
 He knew something was going down.
 He just didn’t know when.
 But he intends to be there when it does.

 He may be over anticipating.
 But it is always good to manage your expectations, his master would say.